freignat91/cipher3/README.md

 - execute: make install
 - then the command cipher3 is available

-For Ubuntu, you have a pre-build cipher3.ubuntu file you can use without cloning and building the project.
+For Ubuntu, win64 and osx, you have a pre-build cipher3 files in ./bin, you can use directly without building the project.

 # Test